Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Some of us aren’t relegated purely to portrait or landscape photography.

-Sometimes we do both and sometimes we do them at the same time.
+Sometimes we do both, and sometimes we do them simultaneously.

 Along the same vein, a 50 mm lens is a possible lens for close-ups but would fail miserably to try and convey the vastness of a landscape.